ZakFahey/easy-commands-tshock/README.md

 Install-Package EasyCommandsTShock
 ```

+When you run your plugin, you will need to copy `EasyCommands.dll` and `EasyCommandsTShock.dll` into your `ServerPlugins` folder as well as your own plugin.

 ## How to use
 This library is an extension of my accompanying, more general-purpose library, [Easy Commands](https://github.com/ZakFahey/easy-commands).
 Read up on the [documentation](https://github.com/ZakFahey/easy-commands/tree/master/Documentation) there to get a more in-depth view of how everything works.
 You can also view the Example project in this repository to see the code in action.